How to Stop Getting Picked On: Tactical Strategies to Escape Dinking Pressure in Pickleball

 That's when panic sets in, and panic leads to unforced errors.

-The First Escape Route: Speed It Up
+The First Escape Route: Speed It Up to Fight Dinking Pressure

-Your initial instinct might be to speed something up at the weaker player, but Koszuta points out that this isn't always the answer.
+Your initial instinct might be to speed it up at the weaker player, but Koszuta points out that this isn't always the answer.
 If your opponents are dinking well and keeping the ball low and tight, you don't have much to attack.
 Speeding up a ball that's already difficult to handle just gives them another opportunity to put you away.

 So what happens when the dinking is so good that the ball is basically unattackable?